cneuralnetwork/solving-ml-papers/README.md

 ### Info
 - Here I will try to implement research papers and deep learning concepts which I will practice with time!
-- I will keep a count and attach research papers for the same below
+- I will keep a count and attach research papers as links for the same below

 ### [01] Complex Neural Networks
 - [x] Convolutional Neural Network (CNN) - [Link](http://yann.lecun.com/exdb/publis/pdf/lecun-89e.pdf)